 What are you freezing?

 What do you think of first in your design process, the consumer or the product itself?
-Honestly, it really isn’t one or the other, it is a synchronistic activity.
-Your frozen food packaging strategy begins with the product and how it affects the consumer.
+Honestly, it’s not one or the other; it is a synchronistic activity.
+Your frozen food packaging strategy begins with the product and its impact on the consumer.

-So in order to separate yourself from the competition, you first need to deeply, and we mean deeply, understand the food journey.
-How it exists in the grocery freezer, consumer freezer, microwave or oven, and on a plate at the table.
-Frozen food has many points of experience, so be certain that you are going step by step identifying problems your frozen food brand can solve during this journey.
+To separate yourself from the competition, you first need to have a deep understanding of the food journey.
+It can be found in the grocery freezer, consumer freezer, microwave, or oven, and on a plate at the table.
+Frozen food has numerous opportunities for improvement, so be sure to take it step by step, identifying the problems your frozen food brand can solve along the way.

 Here are some examples to stir your appetite.